JohnnyProg/lab11_chmury/README.md

 ![alt text](image-4.png)

-Ensure that Pods are terminated in reverse order (highest index first).
+StatefulSet ensures that Pods are terminated in reverse order (highest index first).
 This is important for data consistency and to avoid potential data loss.